neicnordic/neic.no/_activities/nicest2.md

 Planned activities include:
 1. Enhance the performance and optimize and homogenize workflows used, so climate models (like EC-EARTH and NorESM) can be run in an efficient way on future computing resources (like EuroHPC).
-2. Widen the usage and expertise on evaluating Earth System Models and develop new diagnostic modules for the Nordic region within the ESMValTool
+2. Widen the usage and expertise on evaluating Earth System Models and develop new diagnostic modules for the Nordic region within the ESMValTool.
-3. Create a roadmap for FAIRification of Nordic climate model data
+3. Create a roadmap for FAIRification of Nordic climate model data.

 ### Collaborations
 ##### Consortium:
+Co-funding:
 * NSC, SE
 * UiO, NO
 * FMI, FI